 - Write notes on each topic as you go.

-- Organise your notes with tabs or index lists if you're allowed to take them into exams (some open book exams allow this).
+- Organise your notes with tabs or index lists if you're allowed to take them into eExams or other assessment tasks (some open book tests allow this).

 You might also want to think about forming study groups to help you keep motivated and tackle more challenging units.
 You can ask each other review questions.

 Final assessments and the weeks leading up to them can be very stressful.
 So it's important to look after yourself.
 Make sure you try to:

 - avoid all-night study sessions, particularly if you have a hectic finals schedule